Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 =============================================================
 Version 0.6.0 adds an auditing framework for providers to the SIF3 Framework.
 This is an optional feature.
 Further this new version requires all providers to be deployed in a web-/application container that supports the servlet 3.0 specification.
+There are additional changes, additions, bug fixes etc. in the latest version of the SIF3 Framework.
 Please refer to the release notes in the directory "release/v0.6.0" for details.

 #########################################################################################################
 # Download Instructions